filipbech/component-component/README.md

 Be aware that if the components aren't referenced from a template anywhere else, you need to add them to your ngModules entryComponents so they wont be shaken away from the bundle.

+## Pull-request or issues welcome
+Feel free to use this as is...
+PRs or issues are appreciated!

 ## Inputs
 Component: a ComponentClass that you want displayed